PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 architecture, result, and phase-store contracts.
 The sole xfail is the intentionally absent outer owner.
 Production, public behavior, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner store remain unchanged.

+## Terminal QKV/activation/layout/shape composite implementation

+`passes/terminal_qkv_activation_layout_shape_orchestration.py` now owns the characterized two-stage terminal sequence.
+It forwards the exact same `ModelIRPassContext` and unchanged `include_layout_transpose` value first to the terminal QKV/activation composite and then to terminal layout/shape.
+The owner returns both complete nested child tuples in one ordered outer tuple.
+It does not copy, flatten, normalize, inspect, or use either result as control flow.

+The lowerer replaces only `_terminal_qkv_activation_bridge_results` and `_terminal_layout_shape_results` with `_terminal_qkv_activation_layout_shape_results`; both now-unused direct child imports are removed.
+All order-rationale comments remain at the top-level call.
+Pre-terminal affine/Slice/SPP remains the immediate predecessor.
+The recorded terminal Expand/Squeeze static-shape reconciliation and following progress update remain immediate successors outside the owner.

+Thirty-five owner-aware QKV, activation, layout/shape, Shape-extract, indexed Split/Conv/Concat, HardSwish-SE, late hard-activation, late-layout, Expand/Squeeze, adjacent-composite, and architecture expectations now resolve the lowerer call through the new outer owner.
+They continue to inspect each existing specialized child owner for internal pass contracts and independent route counts.
+Runtime monkeypatch injection for both layout-option values proves exact two-child order, shared-context identity, exact keyword forwarding, and identity of both complete nested result tuples.

+Final sequential validation under core-only `uv` passed with 5 focused tests, 510 affected tests, 92 terminal-layout/efficiency tests, 55 core tests, 196 result-contract tests, 2 phase-store tests, and 11 TensorFlow import-blocking, default-direct, and `-cotof` tests.
+Ruff, bytecode compilation, and whitespace checks also pass.
+No pass invocation, graph rewrite, callback, guard, phase result, progress behavior, public API, artifact, dependency, or TensorFlow boundary changed.
+The bounded store remains exactly 128 IDs and 128 owners.
+The unconsumed lowerer assignment inventory decreases from 59 to 58.
+No real-model conversion was repeated because this is a straight-line ownership extraction with exact state, option, order, schema, result-identity, route-count, phase-boundary, and progress-boundary coverage.